mtcute/docs/guide/intro/updates.md

 })
 ```

-The updates themselves are dispatched on the client itself as events (see [reference](https://ref.mtcute.dev/classes/_mtcute_client.index.TelegramClient.html#on)):
+The updates themselves are dispatched on the client as events (see [reference](https://ref.mtcute.dev/classes/_mtcute_core.index.TelegramClient.html#on)):
 ```ts
 tg.on('new_message', (msg) => {
   console.log(msg.text)